DatavenueLiveObjects/LiveObjects_SDK_for_Arduino/README.md

 - [PubSubClient](https://pubsubclient.knolleary.net/) library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT

 #### Library developed by Benoît Blanchon (mandatory for both Arduino, ESP and Adafruit boards)
-- [ArduinoJson](https://arduinojson.org/), a powerful library used to parse, store and handle JSON easily The default installation includes ArduinoJSON v6.21.5, optimized for the architectures supported by this SDK.
+- [ArduinoJson](https://arduinojson.org/), a powerful library used to parse, store and handle JSON easily.
+The default installation includes ArduinoJSON v6.21.5, optimized for the architectures supported by this SDK.
 While later versions of ArduinoJSON are compatible, they will consume more flash memory (see [here](https://arduinojson.org/news/2024/01/03/arduinojson-7/)).

 #### SAMD21 Arduino core